MicrosoftLearning/AB-6002-Introduction-to-finance-in-Dynamics-365/Instructions/Demos/Mod 2_Trial balances report.md

-Module 2: Describe reporting and integration capabilities demo 1
+## Module 2: Describe reporting and integration capabilities demo 1

-# Demo: Trial balance as grid with export

 In this demo, you will show the process of running the Trial balance report as a grid and then exporting it from Dynamics 365 Finance.